axrt/CourseraMachineLearning/project.md

 #Exploratory Analysis

-The remaing variable list is too large to list out, so I will go directly to PCA.
+The remaining variable list is too large to list out, so I will go directly to PCA.

 ```r